 How to Think Like a Stoic

-If you ever wanted to be the type of person who remained cool, calm, and collected in almost any situation, then I've got a playbook you can borrow from.
+If you ever wanted to be the type of person who remained cool, calm, and collected in almost any situation — be it in life or business — then I've got a playbook you can borrow from.

 The Stoics may have a mixed reputation but understanding and adopting their core tenets can have a powerful and positive effect on your mindset — especially when navigating difficult situations.